 If you do it right, then mulching will nourish your lawn without the need to buy dodgy chemical fertiliser, and spend extra time labouring to spread it round the garden.

-Think about it, usually most people who bag up thier clippings end up putting them into compost bin, or whacking the whole bag in the green bin so the council cna put it in their big compost bin.
+Think about it, usually most people who bag up their clippings end up putting them into compost bin, or whacking the whole bag in the green bin so the council can put it in their big compost bin.

-But by mulching, you take advantage of the organic nutrients to help your own lawn be more healthy.
+But by mulching, you take advantage of the organic nutrients to help your lawn be more healthy, by recycling its own organic material.

-Not only does mulching make your lawn healthier, and greener, but will also reduce the time you have to spend mowing.
+Not only does mulching make your lawn healthier, and greener, but will also reduce the time you have to spend mowing, as there’s no need to ever empty out the bag when it gets full!

 Think of all the time taken up by endlessly trawling back and forth from the mower, emptying the bag into the bin, hitching it back on to the mower, and then five minutes later doing the same thing.
 Mulching can dramatically cut the time you spend mowing your lawn.